-OWC and WISMAC will co-sponsor a monthly lunch series to connect trainees with female faculty role models.
-The speakers will share personal stories about their career paths, and provide insight on a broad range of topics, such as career trajectories, transitioning from postdoc to independent investigator, and balancing family and career.
-UT Southwestern faculty can read more at MyUTSW.
+OWC and the Women in Science and Medicine Advisory Committee (WISMAC) co-sponsor a monthly lunch series to connect trainees with female faculty role models.
+The speakers share personal stories about their career paths, and provide insight on a broad range of topics such as career trajectories, transitioning from postdoc to independent investigator, and balancing family and career.

 Women Faculty Networking Lunches